rpgjs/rpgjs-documentation/docs/guide/create-module.md

 [See RpgServer options](/classes/server.html#rpgmodule-rpgserver-decorator)

+## Generate a module in command line

+Go to the root of the project:

+`npx rpgjs generate module <directory-name>`

 ## Module with options

 Encapsulate the class in a function.
 This will allow you to pass custom options to the module